-Breast milk is an incredibly unique, wonderful, living substance!
+The uniqueness of breast milk is undeniable; it is an incredibly amazing and wonderful living substance!
 Unable to be replicated in any laboratory, it is the “norm” for what a baby should eat.
 But not only is human milk unique, all mammalian milk is specific to its kind and completely unique for its offspring.
 For example, a mother polar bear’s milk has a fat content of 33% (compared to 3-5% in human milk) – perfect for a baby cub who must quickly put on weight – with an average 2100% growth rate in his first four months of life!
 A mother goat and mother cow produce milk that is much higher in protein than human milk – exactly what these baby mammals need to quickly gain muscle and strength.1

 Infants are born with immature immune and intestinal systems that need human milk to help them grow and mature while preparing them for food later in the first year of life.
 A baby’s brain will triple in weight during the first two years so a mother’s milk is low in protein but highest of all milks in lactose – essential for appropriate brain development.
 Human milk is also the only mammalian milk with higher concentrations of whey than casein – which helps a baby’s body quickly digest each serving so she will be awake sooner and ready for more cuddles and bonding that come through breastfeeding…as well as satisfying her hunger.